oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/db/README.md

        ```
       When building for hardware, the default scale factor is 1.
 To use the smaller scale factor of 0.01, add the flag `-DSF_SMALL=1` to the original `cmake` command.
 For example: `cmake .. -DQUERY=9 -DSF_SMALL=1`.
 See the [Database files](#database-files) for more information.

-3. (Optional) As the hardware compile may take several hours to complete, an Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA) precompiled binary (compatible with Linux* Ubuntu* 18.04) can be downloaded <a href="https://iotdk.intel.com/fpga-precompiled-binaries/latest/db.fpga.tar.gz" download>here</a>.
+3. (Optional) As the hardware compile may take several hours to complete, an Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) precompiled binary (compatible with Linux* Ubuntu* 18.04) can be downloaded <a href="https://iotdk.intel.com/fpga-precompiled-binaries/latest/db.fpga.tar.gz" download>here</a>.

 ### On a Windows* System